An unforgettable site

 Bracken Cave and COVID-19

 To ensure proper physical distancing, benches have been widely spaced, and limits on visitors have been reduced.
 In addition, hand sanitizer is available.
-Face-coverings are highly recommended, especially for those who are not fully vaccinated against COVID-19.
+Please follow the current CDC recommendations regarding the use of masks.

 Why isn’t Bracken open to the public to just stop by and go in?